-Additionally, we will be providing ‘Quality Improvement Toolkits’ in specific clinical areas (available soon).
+Additionally, we are providing ‘Quality Improvement Toolkits’ in specific clinical areas as they become available.
 These clinical areas have been identified as a high need in the HNECC region, and the toolkits provided will contain information on how to run a quality improvement activity in that specific clinical area.

 The World Health Organisation’s process for building a strategy for quality of care: